umlouco/video-conference-zoom/docs/docs/index.md

 ## About Plugin

 A simple plugin which gives you the extensive functionality to manage zoom meetings, users, reports from your WordPress Dashboard.
 Now, with capabitly to add your own post as a meeting.
 Create posts as meetings directly from your WordPress dashboard to show in the frontend as a meeting page.
 Allow users to directly join via that page with click of a button.

-* Manage WordPress posts and link them to Live Zoom meetings ( NEW from 3.0.0+ )
-* Override single and archive page templates via your theme. ( NEW from 3.0.0+ )
-* Join links directly from frontend. ( NEW from 3.0.0+ )
-* Start Links for post authors. ( NEW from 3.0.0+ )
-* CountDown timer to Meeting start shows in individual meeting page. ( NEW from 3.0.0+ )
-* Allow posts to be only shown to logged in users. ( NEW from 3.0.0+ )
-* Manage Live Zoom Meetings.
-* Listing Users.
-* Developer Friendly
-* Daily and Account Reports
-* Shortcode
-* Shortcode Template Customize

 ### Compatibility